Blake Robbins

-William Blake Robbins (born June 17, 1965) is an American actor and director of film and television.
+Blake Robbins (born June 17, 1965) is an American actor and director of film and television.
 He appeared in the films Wind River, The Ugly Truth, Jayhawkers, and To Leslie.
-Robbins is also known for his guest-starring appearances as Officer Dave Brass on the HBO drama series Oz, Tom Halpert on the NBC sitcom The Office, and Mitch Glender on the FX crime drama series Sons of Anarchy, as well as supporting roles in Firefly, Law & Order, 24, Entourage, and The Bling Ring.
+Robbins is also known for his guest-starring appearances as Officer Dave Brass on the HBO drama series Oz, Tom on the NBC sitcom The Office, and Mitch Glender on the FX crime drama series Sons of Anarchy, as well as supporting roles in Firefly, Law & Order, 24, Entourage, and The Bling Ring.

 After almost two decades working as an actor, Robbins stepped behind the camera and made his directorial debut with the independent drama The Sublime and Beautiful, which premiered at the Slamdance Film Festival.
 His second feature as director, the modern-day western The Scent of Rain and Lightning starring Maika Monroe, received critical acclaim.

 Early life

 Robbins was born in Karamürsel, Turkey, where his father served in the United States Navy.
 Robbins has one brother.
 His parents divorced when he was little and his mother remarried.
-Robbins had a strong connection with his stepfather, who passed away in April 2013.
+Robbins had a strong connection with his stepfather, who died in April 2013.
 Robbins's biological father along with his brother struggled with alcoholism.
 After earning a degree in Business Marketing, Robbins attended the American Academy of Dramatic Arts in New York City.
 Soon after, he began to perform on Broadway, working also as an acting coach for a while.
 Robbins currently resides in Los Angeles.